-Leveled Literacy Intervention (LLI) is a small-group, supplementary literacy intervention for the lowest-achieving students in grades K–12.
+Leveled Literacy Intervention (LLI) is a small-group, supplementary literacy intervention for the lowest-achieving students in grades K–2.

-grades K–12.
+grades K–2.
 LLI can be paired with Reading Recovery, to ensure literacy success in the early years of schooling and an additional safety net for struggling readers and writers.

-LLI Primary Grades K-2 is available as an on-campus 6 day course (credit or noncredit).
-This course is worth 3-6 graduate credits.
+LLI Primary Grades K–2 is available as an on-campus 6-day course (credit or noncredit).
+This course is worth 3 graduate credits or noncredit professional development points.

-LLI for grades K–2 uses a specially-created and sequenced set of original children's books, leveled A–N. Teachers use planned lessons that enable them to do highly effective and efficient teaching, resulting in accelerated student progress.
+LLI uses a specifically created and sequenced set of original children’s books, leveled A-N. Teachers use planned lessons that enable them to provide highly effective and efficient teaching, resulting in accelerated student progress.

 To participate in this training, you must be able to work with at least 1 group of 3 students, 5 days a week, for 18 weeks, as well as attend all 6 days of training.